Cape independence: Right to self-determination

 On 10 December 1998 South Africa ratified the International Covenant on Civil and Political Rights (ICCPR) which, in Article 1, states that all peoples have the right to self-determination, and by virtue of that right they can freely determine their political status and freely pursue their economic, social, and cultural development.

 On 12 January 2015 South Africa ratified the International Covenant on Economic, Social, and Cultural Rights (ICESCR) which, in Article 1, again states that all peoples have the right to self-determination, and by virtue of that right they can freely determine their political status and freely pursue their economic, social, and cultural development;

 Thus the right to self-determination has been proposed as a route for creating a legal framework wherein the Cape could secede from South Africa.

 On the other hand, some critics point out that remedial secession is seen as an 'extreme' measure, usually reserved for former colonies or when a people suffer 'extreme prejudice'.
 Hence they argue that self-determination is not necessarily synonymous with secession, nor does the former lead to the latter in the majority of cases.
 Furthermore, despite the references to international law in the South African Constitution and Bill of Rights, international law does not contain an explicit right or legal framework for secession.

-Recently, this view was undermined when Dr Alfred de Zayas, the United Nation's (UN) 'Independent Expert on the promotion of a democratic and equitable international order', tabled a report to the General Assembly of the UN in 2014 which clarified that self-determination cannot be limited to de-colonisation and that secession is a legitimate expression of self-determination.
+Recently, this view was undermined when Dr Alfred de Zayas, the United Nations' (UN) 'Independent Expert on the promotion of a democratic and equitable international order', tabled a report to the General Assembly of the UN in 2014 which clarified that self-determination cannot be limited to de-colonisation and that secession is a legitimate expression of self-determination.
 De Zayas followed this up with a 2017 paper 'The law on self-determination today' and a second report to the UN General Assembly in 2018.

 Opinion polling and support

 Opinion polling

+There have been four opinion polls conducted by Victory Research, a South African-based market research company whose leadership has close ties with the Democratic Alliance (DA).
+Their other clientele includes: Uber, British American Tobacco, First Rand, and KPMG.

-Polling has been done by Brazilian-based AtlasIntel as part of their 2024 South African general election polling.
+Another poll was done by Brazilian-based AtlasIntel as part of their 2024 South African general election polling.
 It asked respondents across South Africa whether they supported Cape Independence - inclusive of the Northern and Eastern Cape.